solarwinds/nova/docs/STYLE_GUIDE.md

 #### Field Names

-Private fields are written in `camelCase` and typically should not contain an underscore.
+Private fields are written in `camelCase` and typically do not contain an underscore.
 If, however, a private field has an associated setter and/or getter, it should be prefixed with an underscore.
 For example, `_privateFieldWithAccessor`.

 ## ngOnDestroy and Component Inheritance